-- Develops and submits the local plan to the Governor. - Defines one-stop operator functions and performance measures; competitively procures third-party assessments of one-stop model to make objective recommendations for service delivery providers and/or framework. - Ensures appropriate use, management and investment of associated funds received to maximize performance outcomes. - Defines eligibility and performance outcome measures for providers of training and program services; makes recommendations to the Board. - Establishes framework for WIOA Youth Services and makes recommendations to the Board. - Develops an annual budget for the purpose of carrying out the duties of CSCF. - Ensures an audit of all funds managed by CareerSource Central Florida is conducted annually (each fiscal year) and presents a draft copy of annual audit to the Consortium's Audit Committee for final review and/or approval.
-Provides copies of single audit financial statements. - Provides oversight for the one-stop delivery system, local employment and training activities, and youth activities.
+- Develops and submits the local plan to the Governor. - ❖ Defines one-stop operator functions and performance measures; competitively procures third-party assessments of one-stop model to make objective recommendations for service delivery providers and/or framework. - Ensures appropriate use, management and investment of associated funds received to maximize performance outcomes. - ❖ Defines eligibility and performance outcome measures for providers of training and program services: makes recommendations to the Board. - Establishes framework for WIOA Youth Services and makes recommendations to the Board. - ❖ Develops an annual budget for the purpose of carrying out the duties of CSCF including but not limited to all programs promulgated under the ACT for the region. - Ensures an audit of all funds managed by CareerSource Central Florida is conducted annually (each fiscal year) and presents a draft copy of annual audit to the Consortium's Audit Committee for final review and/or approval.
+Provides copies of single audit financial statements. - ❖ Provides oversight for the one-stop delivery system, local employment and training activities, and youth activities.

-Board of Directors as of July 1, 2021
+Board of Directors as of July 1, 2022